Put Your Money to Work

 The banks have cleaned themselves up, are in good positions and have unloaded troubled assets, but the economy is slow so no one is growing, hiring, borrowing or expanding — and that’s the engine that feeds the banking industry.

 F&G: Are banks reluctant to lend to the grain sector after last summer’s drought?

-Herr: As an ag lender, we understand the production risks, and that farmers and agribusinesses can have a bad year, but those clients with good management and good fundamentals are going to be able to rebound following a bad year.
+Herr: As an ag lender, we understand the production risks aspect and understand that you can have a bad year, but if you have good management and good fundamentals, you're going to be able to rebound following a bad year.

 Overall, the grain origination sector has been very stable and a widespread weather event is fairly unusual.
 The last time we had a drought of this magnitude was 1988, and the following year crop yields were close to trend line.
-We are looking for business with ag companies with strong management and favorable fundamentals, such as a competitive cost structure, a strong working capital position and a history of profitable operations during the good times.
+We are looking for business with ag companies that have sound solvency, sound net worth, have a strong working capital position and have had a history of profitable operations during the good times.
 Those are the types of companies that are going to be able to weather the bad year or the short crop year.

 F&G: What is your message to those on the fence about expanding or investing in business growth?

 Ferree: I would want them to understand their position very well.
 For any kind of expansion, make sure you're putting a good business plan behind that decision.
 Anytime you make long-term capital purchases, it is just that — a long-term investment — and you want to make sure you are willing to take on the risks associated with that investment before depleting your liquid position.